xvalac12/packet_monitoring_app/readme.md

 ## Description of the implementation

 The application is implemented in the C/C++ programming language using standard C and C++ libraries  and libraries for handling packets.
 The compilation is done using a **Makefile**  and the `make` command .
-It has been tested to run on Ubuntu 24 and Linux Mint 22 Cinnamon and Windows 11.
+It has been tested to run on Ubuntu 24 and Linux Mint 22 Cinnamon.
 Note that this application requires root privileges to capture network traffic.

 ### Requirements